Judaism Unbound

-Judaism Unbound is a podcast hosted by Daniel Libenson and Lex Rofeberg that discusses Judaism in the 21st century.
+Judaism Unbound is a podcast and digital education platform hosted by Dan Libenson and Lex Rofeberg that discusses Judaism in the 21st century.

-Background
+Overview

+Judaism Unbound was founded by Dan Libenson in 2015, and would develop from a podcast into a digitally-based centre for Jewish education and experimentation.
 Libenson began to do research for a book and after Rofeberg joined him as an assistant they decided to turn it into a podcast.
 Libenson and Rofeberg analyze Judaism in the context of the 21st century while interviewing experts and regular Jewish people.
 Libenson claims that the traditional methods of engaging people with Judaism alienates American Jews and that digital mediums such as podcasts and online teaching can be used to address that problem.
 Libenson is the founder and president of the Institute for the Next Jewish Future, which is the provider of the podcast.
-Libenson is the son of Eli Libenson, a Conservative rabbi, who left Manetto Hill Jewish Center and made aliyah when Dan was only 14 years old.
-Despite the fact that both of Rofeberg's parents were attorneys he decided to pursue religion instead of law.
-Rofeberg grew up in Shorewood Wisconsin before becoming a rabbinical student at the Alliance for Jewish Renewal and later attending Brown University.
+Libenson is the son of Eli Libenson, a Conservative rabbi, who left Manetto Hill Jewish Center and made aliyah when Dan was 14 years old.
+Rofeberg grew up in Shorewood, Wisconsin, attended Brown University, and was ordained as a rabbi by the Alliance for Jewish Renewal.